 Page load time is even more crucial on mobile devices because users are more likely to become frustrated with slow load times and bounce.

 2. Make Site Search Easy

-Many websites still neglect adding a site search functionality or make it difficult to see.
+Some websites neglect adding a site search functionality or make it difficult to see.

 Navigation should be easy and effortless for visitors.